Severus of Antioch: Homilies

-Severus of Antioch's 123rd homily is famously anti-Manichaean.
-It has been lost in its original Greek version but a Syriac translation has been preserved.
-Parts of Severus' 123rd homily was translated and presented, together with the original Syriac text, by Kugener and Cumont.
-In this work he mentions an unnamed book by Mani, which is possibly The Pragmateia, a Manichaean work now lost (this is however not certain; see doubts expressed in Baker-Brian 2011, 82-83).
+The 123rd homily is famously anti-Manichaean.
+Parts of it have been translated by Kugener and Cumont.
+In this work he mentions an unnamed book by Mani, which is possibly The Pragmateia, a Manichaean work now lost, but not certain.
 Although he opposed the Manichaeans, as he writes "From where did the Manichaeans, who are more wicked than any other, get the idea of introducing two principles, both uncreated and without beginning, that is good and evil, light and darkness, which they also call matter?", his direct citations and explanations of Manichaean beliefs are considered a valuable source by Western scholarship, as the works he cites from are otherwise lost, and his citations of Manichaean texts are among the longest we possess.